-Are you short of space and want to know How to Grow Cantaloupes Vertically to enjoy them fresh and juicy then you are at the right place!
+If you’re short of space learn How to Grow Cantaloupes Vertically to enjoy them fresh and juicy in a limited space with or without garden.

 If you have limited space and looking forward to growing cantaloupes, then planting them on a trellis or cage is a good option as it can work in a tight space as well.
 Read on the below article to learn how to grow cantaloupes vertically!

 Check out our article on growing cucumbers vertically here!

 All cantaloupes are muskmelons but not all muskmelons are cantaloupes.
 Mainly two varieties of muskmelon are cantaloupes – Cucumis melo reticulatus, having a reticulated skin that has a net-like appearance, and Cucumis melo cantalupensis, having light green, ribbed skin.
 This article is about all the varieties of muskmelons that you can grow vertically.

 While growing cantaloupes, the first thing that comes to mind is space.
 If you are going to plant them horizontally, they will end up sprawling around 10-20 feet.
 Growing cantaloupes vertically helps gardeners to enjoy this juicy fruit in little space!